Keto supplements you do (and don’t) need

 Magnesium functions as a muscle relaxer, helps regulate heart rhythm and has demonstrated some pretty great overall heart protective qualities in lab studies.
 Additionally, magnesium tends to draw water into the bowel, which will help keep things moving along (pretty important on keto), as well as aids in falling asleep.
 Basically, whatever ails you on keto, magnesium can help.
 While traditionally, recommendations where that calcium and magnesium should be taken in a 2:1 ratio, practitioners are now suggesting a more moderate 1:1 ratio.

 I have these on the list because every time I look up #keto on Instagram, I’m bombarded with ads for products guaranteeing super quick ketosis with the aid of ketones!
-Raspberry ketones are the big contender (seriously, you can find them at TJ Maxx now), but new products are popping up daily.
+There are a few types of ketone supplements out there that have varying impacts on ketosis.
+It’s important to note that while raspberry ketones are heavily marketed towards dieters, they don’t actually impact nutritional ketosis.